-It’s important to lock your cradle up with your front elbow behind the neck, back elbow behind the knee.
-Pound the head with your elbow bend to get the opponent’s head closer to the knee.
-The Gable lock is probably the strongest.
-A great way to practice getting the lock is with the wheel drill.
-A great way to set it up is to chop, the opponent reacts by looking in.
+It’s important to lock your cradle up with your front elbow behind the neck, and back elbow behind the knee.
+Pound their head with your elbow bend to get it even closer to the knee.
+The Gable lock is probably the strongest, and a great way to practice getting it is with the wheel drill.
+Set it up with the chop, and watch your opponent react by looking in.

 Step 2: Barbell Finish

 Always try to freight train the opponent over to their far hip.
-Your knees then come in and lift the opponent up.
-Be sure to corkscrew your opponent into the cradle position so their knee comes to the outside.
-This makes it much easier to get the pin.
+Your knees should then come in and lift the opponent up.
+Be sure to corkscrew your opponent into the cradle position so their knee comes to the outside as this makes it much easier to get the pin.

 Step 3: Crunch Cradle Finish

 If your opponent is blocking your knees and preventing the barbell cradle, scoop the near leg and get the ankle on the hip.
 Take him into the cradle position slow and controlled.